 Example:

 A reference to a shape defined in the shapestyleLst.
 The attribute name must match the value of the same attribute in the shape style definition.
-It defines the style of labels used in difference arrow.
+It defines the style of labels by default used on level and total difference, and CAGR arrows.

 Example: